 Thomas G. Burish, Professor of Psychology

-Tom Burish was elected provost of the University of Notre Dame on July 21, 2005.
-He is the fourth person to hold the office since it was established in 1970.
+Tom Burish was elected provost of the University of Notre Dame on July 21, 2005, and served in that role through June 30, 2020.
+He was the fourth person to hold the office since its establishment in 1970.
 The provost, the University’s second-ranking officer, is elected by the Board of Trustees and, at the direction of the president, exercises overall responsibility for the academic enterprise.

-A Notre Dame alumnus and distinguished scholar in the field of clinical psychology, Burish served as president of Washington and Lee University for three years before assuming his present position and was Vanderbilt University’s longest-serving provost, holding that post from 1993 to 2002.
+A Notre Dame alumnus and distinguished scholar in the field of clinical psychology, Burish served as president of Washington and Lee University for three years before beginning his tenure at Notre Dame and was Vanderbilt University’s longest-serving provost, holding that post from 1992 to 2002.

 After his graduation from Notre Dame in 1972, Burish, a native of Peshtigo, Wisc., received master’s and doctoral degrees in psychology and clinical psychology from the University of Kansas in 1975 and 1976, respectively.
 While in graduate school, he also worked in the Kansas University Medical Center’s psychiatry department and children’s rehabilitation unit.